 House Bill 95, which took effect on October 1, 2013, established an alternate public review procedure for sources subject to public review only because they trigger EPA's New Source Performance Standards (NSPS).
-Examples include: non-emergency generators, small combined heat/power facilities, peak shavers, and boilers less than 50 MMbtu/hr that are not covered under an Air Quality General Permit to Construct.
-The Department will accept comments on these draft permits.
-Draft permits which qualify under the Alternate Public Review category can be found listed with other APA draft permits.
+Examples include: non-emergency generators, small combined heat/power facilities, and peak shavers.
+The Department will accept comments in writing on these draft permits which will be listed on the Public Participation Opportunities Page listed below.